 Though it may appear primitive, rocking triggers the brain the release of endorphins, the feel-good chemical.
 Exercise, aromas, certain foods, and even music can also release endorphins.
 David Givens, the author of the Nonverbal Dictionary, states that rocking, whether back and forth or side to side, “stimulates the vestibular senses,” referring to parts of the inner ear and brain that regulate balance and eye movements.
 These senses are closely aligned with the part of the brain that manages pain and stress.

-Abnormal movement can be a symptom of various mental health disorders.
-There are many types of movement disorders, but stereotyped movements or stereotypes are most commonly seen in mental health disorders.
-Illnesses including schizophrenia, autism, OCD, addiction and other neurological disorders (frontal lobe lesions, Tourette’s syndrome, Parkinson’s disease) may present with unusual or stereotyped movements.
+Abnormal movement, like rocking back and forth, can be a symptom of various mental health disorders.
+There are many types of movement disorders, but stereotyped movements are most seen in mental health disorders.
+Illnesses including schizophrenia, autism spectrum disorder, obsessive-compulsive disorder (OCD), addiction, and other neurological disorders (frontal lobe lesions, Tourette’s syndrome, Parkinson’s disease) may present with unusual or stereotyped movements.

 Stereotyped movements are repetitive and excessive and have no actual function, nor do they accomplish anything.
 These movements can include hand flapping, rocking or pacing.
 Other movements may consist of posturing, strange mannerisms or catatonia.